Skip to Content

 Yes, this recipe has evolved to use udon noodles fairly recently, but I made it for years with egg noodles.
 I usually use wholewheat gee noodles, the same type that I feature in my ginger pork stir fry.

-Another option is rice noodles, I have to say that they are far from being my favourite.
+Another option is rice noodles.
+I have to say that they are far from being my favourite.
 However, they can be switched into this recipe very simply.
-Go for rice noodles that are quite large “fat”.
+Go for rice noodles that are quite flat and wide.

 What is Shaoxing wine?